 - Explore and define a student-centered problem and the conditions that shape it

-- Develop a plan to gather more data on the selected problem and design a prototype
+- Develop a plan to gather more data on the selected problem or design a pilot

 - Learn and collaborate with a community of like-minded educators, entrepreneurs, and leaders